Are you thinking about starting your own blog? Wondering what blogging tools you’ll need to get started?

 After extensive research trying to find the best web hosting provider to use for my self-hosted WordPress website, I decided to go with SiteGround.
 One thing I looked at for web hosting providers were their customer reviews, and SiteGround has amazing reviews praising their customer service.

 It really came down to the numbers though.
-Not only are their shared hosting plans super affordable starting at just $3.95/month, but the numbers really speak for themselves with their impressive uptime and website loading speed.
+Not only are their shared hosting plans affordable, but the numbers really speak for themselves with their impressive uptime and website loading speed.

 2. Divi Theme